certik/hermes2d/doc/src/intro-1.rst

    :height: 400
    :alt: CPU convergence graph.

 * **Wide applicability**.
-Hermes is completely PDE-independent.
-Many FEM codes are designed to solve some narrow class of PDE problems (such as elliptic equations, fluid dynamics, electromagnetics etc.).
-In contrast to that, Hermes does not employ any technique or algorithm that would only work for some particular class of PDE problems.
+Hermes is PDE-independent.
+Standard FEM codes are designed to solve some narrow class(es) of PDE problems (such as elliptic equations, fluid dynamics, electromagnetics etc.).
+Hermes does not employ any technique or algorithm that would limit its applicability to some particular class(es) of PDE problems.
 Automatic adaptivity is guided by a universal computational a-posteriori error estimate that works in the same way for any PDE.
-Of course this does not mean that it performs equally well on all PDE - some equations simply are more difficult to solve than others.
-However, Hermes allows you to tackle an arbitrary PDE or multiphysics PDE system.
+Of course this does not mean that the algorithms perform equally well on all PDE - some equations simply are more difficult to solve than others.
+However, Hermes allows you to tackle an arbitrary PDE or multiphysics PDE system and add your own equation-specific extensions if necessary.
 Visit the `hp-FEM group home page <http://hpfem.org/>`_ and especially the `gallery <http://hpfem.org/gallery/>`_ to see numerous examples.

 .. image:: img/intro/ns.jpg
    :align: center